Thylakoid: Thylakoid membranes in cyanobacteria

 Cyanobacteria are photosynthetic prokaryotes with highly differentiated membrane systems.
 Cyanobacteria have an internal system of thylakoid membranes where the fully functional electron transfer chains of photosynthesis and respiration reside.
 The presence of different membrane systems lends these cells a unique complexity among bacteria.
 Cyanobacteria must be able to reorganize the membranes, synthesize new membrane lipids, and properly target proteins to the correct membrane system.
-The outer membrane, plasma membrane, and thylakoid membranes each have specialized roles in the cyanobacterial cell.
+The outer membrane, plasma membrane, and thylakoid membranes each have specialized roles in the cyanobacterium.
 Understanding the organization, functionality, protein composition, and dynamics of the membrane systems remains a great challenge in cyanobacterial cell biology.

-In contrast to the thylakoid network of higher plants, which is differentiated into grana and stroma lamellae, the thylakoids in cyanobacteria are organized into multiple concentric shells that split and fuse to parallel layers forming a highly connected network.
+In contrast to the thylakoid network of higher plants, which is differentiated into grana and stroma lamellae, the thylakoids in cyanobacteria are organized into multiple concentric shells that split and fuse to parallel layers, forming a highly connected network.
 This results in a continuous network that encloses a single lumen (as in higher‐plant chloroplasts) and allows water‐soluble and lipid‐soluble molecules to diffuse through the entire membrane network.
 Moreover, perforations are often observed within the parallel thylakoid sheets.
 These gaps in the membrane allow for the traffic of particles of different sizes throughout the cell, including ribosomes, glycogen granules, and lipid bodies.
 The relatively large distance between the thylakoids provides space for the external light-harvesting antennae, the phycobilisomes.
 This macrostructure, as in the case of higher plants, shows some flexibility during changes in the physicochemical environment.
+Thylakoid membranes in cyanobacteria have a variety of different spatial distributions which are characteristic of different species, and these distributions have in the past been used to infer taxonomic relationships between species; but DNA evidence suggests that the type of spatial distribution does not reliably reflect taxonomic relationships between species.